taylorjg/dlxlib-demos/static/media/README.bda84fe06a690215f077.md

 ### Description

 Each piece can be placed on the board at many different locations.
 We also have orientation to consider.
 We can eliminate some possibilities due to symmetry.
+In addition, we only consider placements that honour the board colours i.e. the colours of the squares that make up each piece must match the colours of the board squares that they cover.
 We end up with many rows for each piece with each row describing a specific combination of piece, location and orientation.
 A solution will have a row for each piece.